-Now let's take a look at joining the views.
-The key is to use the square brackets when first referencing the view in the FROM clause, but not when referencing the view when specifying the columns to join on:
+Square brackets are used only when first referencing the view in the FROM clause, but not when referencing the view in calling columns for the select clause or join condition:

 The same notation is used for selecting columns that show up in more than one table or view.